limanzo/friendly-barnacle/README.md

 ##### People now use the internet and the computer as there language 💻

 ###### So it's better to use a programming language to say hello to the world :smiley:

+A vampire 🧛‍♂️, hopefully me, will drink your blood in his glass 🍸